4D Seismic Surveying

-Since 2009, PGS has acquired more than 20 000 sq. km of 4D data using GeoStreamer technology.
-The results demonstrate superior repeatability with streamer and source steering, accurate elimination of rough sea noise with multisensor data and compatibility with all other seismic data acquisition techniques.
+PGS has acquired more than 20 000 sq. km of 4D data using GeoStreamer technology.
+The results have demonstrated superior repeatability with streamer and source steering, accurate elimination of rough sea noise with multisensor data, and compatibility with all other seismic data acquisition techniques.

 Periodic, high-density 3D monitor surveys are used to detect production-related changes in a reservoir.
 The process starts with a baseline dataset, then each 3D dataset is compared with the last.
 Time-lapse reservoir monitoring surveys can be useful to identify bypassed reserves, place injector wells, locate unidentified permeability conduits, and monitor depletion or manage CO2 sequestration.